-""I'm me" he says.
+- Beta Test Baddie: Once he learns he's a copy of Riku, he doesn't take it very well.""I'm me" he says.
 Must be nice, being real.
 A fake like me could never get away with saying something like that!
 That's right!
 I'm a phony!
 A fake!
-The way a look, the way I feel, everything I remember!
+The way I look, the way I feel, everything I remember!
 And even this newfound power!
 I thought that by gaining new strength, I could finally be someone!
 Someone who's not at all you!
 But nothing changes.
 I'm still just empty!
 Everything about me is borrowed.
 As long as you're around, I'll never be anything better than a shadow!"

 - Cool Sword: His copy of the Soul Eater.